 This is one of the most common questions I get; my lifestyle couldn’t possibly be soul-satisfying for ever onwards, could it?
 Surely I’ll want to “settle down” and adopt some sort of normality to my life.

-Well….maybe.
-Maybe not.
 Since my dream of travel is much more about living around the world rather than merely passing through it, I travel slowly, spending months – if not years – in a given destination.
-So travel fatigue is no longer a prominent issue to deal with, since I’m usually quite excited to explore a new horizon by the time I move on.
+So travel fatigue is no longer as prominent issue as it once was to deal with, since I’m usually quite excited to explore a new horizon by the time I move on.

-And although I may eventually set up a “home base” of sorts, I don’t ever think I’ll rid my blood of the travel bug.
-My thirst for exploration, breaking bread around dinner tables around the world, climbing the mountains of the world, shopping the markets around the world, volunteering around the world, and – most of all – celebrating the human connection – will never wane.
+My thirst for exploration, breaking bread around dinner tables around the world, climbing the mountains of the world, shopping the markets around the world, volunteering around the world, and – most of all – celebrating the human connection – hasn’t waned.